"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 More about this trial

 The main way to diagnose abnormalities in your cervix is a cervical screening test.
 Left untreated, these abnormalities could lead to cancer.
 Testing for

 But there are newer ways of taking samples that women might prefer.

-After you have done your samples the researchers will transport the vaginal samples to the lab in different ways.
-Some will be in liquid and some will be kept dry.
+The researchers also looked at the best way to transport the vaginal samples to the lab.
+Some were transported in liquid and some were kept dry.

 - the best way of collecting vaginal samples and transporting them

 - how the results of different tests on these samples and urine compared